Short and sweet tonight. Yes, I promise.

 Mary, a Jewish teenager, was traveling while pregnant, childbirth imminent, because a foreign Emperor, leading a people who looked down on Jews, demanded more taxes from his Jewish colony.
 How much representation in the Roman Senate do you think the Jews had?

-I have purposed in this series to 1)connect Jesus’ birth and all we call Advent to the rest of Jesus’ life and ministry, and 2)re-root the Nativity as a real world historical event.
+I have purposed in this series to 1)connect Jesus’ birth and all we call Advent to the rest of Jesus’ life and ministry, and 2)re-root the Nativity as a real-world historical event.
 I don’t consider this a fairy story that happened in a magic snow globe.
 Jesus was a little Jewish boy.
+He was not white.
+He heard racial slurs for being Jewish.
 If that makes us uncomfortable, we have missed a crucial understanding of our faith.

 That body was Jewish and in that moment, the Jews were an oppressed people experiencing racism.
 Into this world God chose to enter.
 That is our faith.